DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

 # Introduction

-ODM Decision Center allows to [manage users and groups from the Business console](https://www.ibm.com/docs/en/odm/9.0.0?topic=center-managing-users-groups-from-business-console) in order to set access security on specific projects.
+ODM Decision Center allows to [manage users and groups from the Business console](https://www.ibm.com/docs/en/odm/9.5.0?topic=center-managing-users-groups-from-business-console) in order to set access security on specific projects.
 The Groups and Users import can be done using an LDAP connection.
 But, if the openId server also provides a SCIM server, then it can also be managed using a SCIM connection.

-Keycloak server doesn't provide a SCIM server by default.
-But, it's possible to manage it using the following opensource contribution [https://github.com/Captain-P-Goldfish/scim-for-keycloak](https://github.com/Captain-P-Goldfish/scim-for-keycloak).
+Keycloak does not provide a SCIM server off the shelf.
+But this feature can be added using the following open-source contribution: [https://github.com/Captain-P-Goldfish/scim-for-keycloak](https://github.com/Captain-P-Goldfish/scim-for-keycloak).
 As the project [https://scim-for-keycloak.de/](https://scim-for-keycloak.de) will become Enterprise ready soon, this tutorial was performed using the last available open source version : kc-20-b1 for Keycloak 20.0.5.

 # Deploy on OpenShift a custom Keycloak service with a SCIM Server